 The story begins in Boston on the day after Saint Patrick’s Day 1990.
-In the middle of the night, two men posing as police officers were allowed into Isabella Stewart Gardner Museum by two security guards whom the the intruders then tied up and gagged.
-The intruders brought the guards to the basement and stole the VHS tape to the security system.
+In the middle of the night, two men posing as police officers were allowed into Isabella Stewart Gardner Museum by two security guards whom the intruders then tied up and gagged.
+The intruders brought the guards to the basement and stole the VHS tape from the security system.

 The burglars stole more than half a billion dollars worth of rate art, including works by Vermeer, Rembrandt, Manet, and Degas.